Table of Contents

 The third heaven is the dwelling place of God.
 This is where God, Jesus, and the great number of angels live today.
 In fact, when Jesus ascended into heaven, he passed through all the heavens mentioned in the Bible.

 The third heaven is mentioned in the Bible.
-Paul referred to it in 2 Corinthians 12:2:
+Paul referred to it:

 For more on what Paul meant, please check out: Did Paul go to heaven or was he speaking of another person?